danielsteman/web-rs/articles/blog19.md

 Years ago I had been introduced to the concept of [infrastructure as code](https://en.wikipedia.org/wiki/Infrastructure_as_code)(IaC) to provision (cloud) resources in a declarative way (as code).
 Before IaC, developers were forced to master the art of [ClickOps](https://dev.to/terraformmonkey/what-is-clickops-27f9) and provision resources manually through a web interface.
 The latter is intuitive to those who have not been introduced to IaC, at least, this is how I experienced it.
 There is something that is very satisfying about maintaining your infrastructure with code that lives next to the application code that is running on it.
 At that point you can't really go back to the (AWS|GCP|Azure) developer console or shell scripts with complex CLI commands.

 With this in mind, I had a look at my [dotfiles](https://github.com/danielsteman/.dotfiles) repository, where I maintain a bunch of config files that I use on my development machine, and noticed all the complex shell scripts and manual dependency management.
 Surely there must be a way to treat my machine the same way I treat my cloud infrastructure stack.
 I remember a conversation I had with a colleague who mentioned a fully declarative Linux distro called [NixOS](https://nixos.org/).
-Instead of `apt update && apt install ...` (or whatever package manager you'd use) with every fresh install, you'd describe your system as code, using the [Nix programming language](https://nix.dev/tutorials/nix-language.html).
+Instead of `apt update && apt install ...` (or whatever package manager you'd use) with every fresh install, you'd describe your system as code, using the purely functional [Nix programming language](https://nix.dev/tutorials/nix-language.html).
 The code files can be kept in version control and outlive the OS installation.
 You can wipe your system, boot NixOS, clone your Nix configuration and rebuild your system.
 This enables full reproducability of the your OS.
 Pretty awesome right?

 I had a good run with NixOS on my machine at home but professionally I always work on macOS, mainly because the rest of the company does.
 Luckily, there is [nix-darwin](https://github.com/nix-darwin/nix-darwin) which is similar to NixOS but for macOS.
-It's fairly easy to install because of the installer built by [determinate](https://github.com/DeterminateSystems/nix-installer?tab=readme-ov-file#determinate-nix-installer), which is an interesting project on its own 🦀.
+It's fairly easy to install because of the installer built by [determinate](https://github.com/DeterminateSystems/nix-installer?tab=readme-ov-file#determinate-nix-installer), which is an interesting project on its own.
 But let's start at the basics: NixOS.

 ## configuration.nix